Infinity Primus vs. Reference

 Tweeter Design and Composition

-Both Infinity Primus and Reference car speakers come with two 6.5″ Patented Plus One polypropylene woofer cones with hi-roll butyl rubber surround and two tweeters.
+Infinity Primus and Reference car speakers have two 6.5″ Patented Plus One polypropylene woofer cones with hi-roll butyl rubber surround and two tweeters.
 Infinity Primus speakers have textile dome edge-driven tweeters that deliver a smoother high-frequency response and wider dispersion, ideal for enhanced power handling during mid-range and high frequencies.

-Infinity Reference speakers come with ¾” edge-driven textile tweeters for precise and smooth highs, void of any audio distortion.
-These speakers also come with an adjustable tweeter output level control that optimizes high frequencies wherever you might choose to install your car speakers.
+Infinity Reference speakers come with ¾” edge-driven textile tweeters for precise and smooth highs, void of audio distortion.
+These speakers also come with an adjustable tweeter output level control that optimizes high frequencies wherever you install your car speakers.

 It allows easy adjustment of the tweeter output from zero to three decibels, optimizing the system’s linearity to suit the listener’s preference or installation location.